taylordinkins/atlasToISpy/README.md

-4. Actual calorimeters will need to be hardcoded into a JSON format to be drawn using 8 corners method Subsequently, energy data from XML file will scale the distance of calos ID data from XML file will "activate" which hardcoded calos are displayed
+4. Actual calorimeters will need to be hardcoded into a JSON format to be drawn using 8 corners method Subsequently, energy data from XML file will scale the distance of calos ID data from XML file will "activate" which hardcoded calos are displayed (incomplete as of May, 2017)

 5. Calorimeter objects for Atlas may need to be added into the 'objects-config.js'